calvinpete/StackOverflow-lite/README.md

 # StackOverflow-lite

-is a platform where people can ask questions and provide answers..
+StackOverflow-lite is a platform where people can ask questions and provide answers..

 ## Getting Started